LIFETIME PENSIONS FOR SERIOUS INJURIES

 If a serious job injury prevents you from working again, you might consider seeking a pension.
 Pensions are paid to recipients every month for the rest of their lives.
 This is different from retirement pensions awarded for a lifetime of service at a company.
 In fact, it doesn’t matter if your employer has a pension plan.
 Washington State L&I pensions are specifically linked to job injuries.

-To qualify for a pension, workers’ must demonstrate that they suffer from an L&I condition permanently preventing them from any work or gainful employment.
+To qualify for a pension in Washington, workers’ must demonstrate that they suffer from an L&I condition permanently preventing them from any work or gainful employment.

 But that’s only the beginning.